mrfdev/CMI/README.md

 CMI is a premium plugin, made by Zrips.
 In order to use CMI files, you must have a valid and active license.
 You can buy it from [SpigotMC.org](https://www.spigotmc.org/resources/3742/).

-_Disclaimer; I am a moderator on their Discord, it's an unpaid position_
+_Disclaimer; I am a moderator on the zrips Discord_

 ## :punch: Support this project